Chassis/vagrant-node/README.md

 3. `npm install` or `yarn install`.
 4. `npm run watch` or `yarn watch`.

+A demo Node application is available in the `example/` directory.
+To run it:

+1. `cd example`
+2. `npm install` or `yarn install`
+3. `node index.js` and subcommands thereof.

 ## Build

 1. `npm run build` or `yarn build`.

 ## Licence

 This code is licensed under the MIT license.

 Copyright (c) 2019-present Ryan McCue, Bronson Quick